 There is a reasonable argument that the only way these technologies will improve is if they gain access to more digital assets to allow both the existing algorithms and data to become enhanced (via both the machine and human refinement).
 I can accept that point, but not that clients I work with should have to subsidise it, nor act as unpaid AI research test-cases to help them develop a business model they will almost certainly profit from in the future.
 I believe Google, Microsoft, Amazon etc are sufficiently well-capitalised already to fund this endeavour, on their own account and they need to promise a lot less and deliver far more than they are doing right now.
 In an era when data is effectively a capital asset (or, perhaps a ‘digital asset’?) then being asked to hand it over in return for the right to use some flaky and not properly tested software that doesn’t live up to its promise seems like a bad deal to me.

 Commercial DAM software is not a research field, it has to deliver tangible benefits from the off.
 DAM users are asked to spend quite substantial amounts of money on their software (even at the cheaper end of the market).
 If other components used in DAM solutions had the same reliability record of AI, no one would buy them (and the historical track record of our market in that department is not exactly a stellar one).
 The tools on offer currently are half-baked and just don’t work well enough in a production environment.
 I believe more people are likely to recognise this in due course and we should all demand a lot more value back for the data which these operations are being allowed to mine (for free) to optimise and fine-tune their products.
-The DAM vendors and consultants who are engaged in a form of channel marketing for them should require that they improve the AI tools vendors improve their results before they attempt to sell this technology to their own customers as it’s just not up to scratch at present, in my opinion.
+The DAM vendors and consultants who are engaged in a form of channel marketing for them should require that AI tools vendors improve their results before they attempt to sell this technology to their own customers as they are just not up to scratch at present, in my opinion.